osnandhu/DS5500_Project_Triaging_Hospital_Admissions/README.txt

 A patient's likelihood of admission may serve as a proxy for acuity, which is used in several downstream decisions such as bed placement and the need for emergency intervention.

 DATASET:
+The data and data description can be found in https://drive.google.com/drive/u/0/folders/1ICHMkj44u6SFJaZwZNOd2xqlvQo-OHKp .
+For access email sundararajan.n@husky.neu.edu
-	1. Data/TriagingDataset.csv - It is a 560,486 x 972 dataframe.
+1. TriagingDataset.csv - It is a 560,486 x 972 dataframe.
 It is de-identified according to the norms.
 Save the dataframe in a local folder for exporting it in Jupyter Notebook for further analysis.

 SETUP:
 This project requires the following software packages: